-- All Fall 2020 and Winter 2021 recruiting activities will be virtual in nature (including Career Fairs).
+- All Winter 2021 recruiting activities will be virtual in nature (including Career Fairs).

 - Campus housing will be available, at reduced capacity and with social distancing measures in places.

-- Many campus offices and services will remain remote to limit the number of individuals on campus.
+- Many campus offices and services, including the campus Career Centers, will remain remote to limit the number of individuals on campus.

-The campus Career Centers will not be hosting any on-campus recruiting activities during Fall 2020.
+The campus Career Centers will not be hosting any on-campus recruiting activities during Winter 2021.

 How can I recruit UW students if I can’t come on campus?

 Plenty of ways!
-Check out our preliminary webpage dedicated to recruiting activities and opportunities during Fall 2020.
+Check out our webpage dedicated to virtual recruiting and opportunities.

 How can I maintain a relationship with UW if I can’t come to campus?

-We’re working to be sure that both recruiting AND branding opportunities exist for your team during Fall 2020!
+We’re working to be sure that both recruiting AND branding opportunities exist for your team during the coming months!
 Relationships matter even MORE in the virtual environment.

 - Communicate – early and often.
 Keep candidates updated more often throughout their process; respond to student inquiries about hiring needs; be upfront and honest about what jobs are available (and aren’t) and how a student can stay in touch with your organization.